luyiiw/engagement-project/README.md

 3. **Visual identity and branding:** The current design emphasizes clarity and usability, but the application could benefit from a stronger visual identity through more distinctive colors, custom markers, and refined typography.

 4. **Recommendation enhancements:** As more reviews are collected, the ranking logic could be expanded to better surface highly rated places with fewer reviews or incorporate more nuanced recommendation strategies.

+5. **Site Accessibility:** Part of the issue with ensuring accessibility on this site is that the markers must remain clickable to users.
+By making markers not tabbable (to avoid tabbing the 700+ markers) it would make the user experience with the other interactive parts of the application easier.
+However, it causes other accesibility problems.
+Hence, accessibility on this tool needs greater refinement moving forward.